Coming Down (album)

 Coming Down is the first solo album by former Bauhaus, Tones on Tail, and Love and Rockets guitar player Daniel Ash, released by Beggars Banquet in September 1990.
 The first single, "This Love", was a number two hit on the Billboard Modern Rock Tracks chart in the United States.
 Natasha Atlas sings on many of the album's tracks.

 The album peaked at No. 109 on the Billboard 200.

 Critical reception

 Entertainment Weekly called the album "insidiously listenable — all thick, pulsating drums and sinewy melodies, topped by Ash’s studio-processed and thus inhuman-sounding vocals."
 Trouser Press wrote that the album "takes off in a bunch of different directions, from sedate cocktail swing to low-key salsa (!) to somber atmospherics to jittering dance noise."
 The Buffalo News praised the "furtive, moody, electronically draped reflections on reality and romance."
-Q Magazine described it as 'sometimes playful, sometimes moody tinkering [that] is for close friends and relatives only'.
+Q described it as "sometimes playful, sometimes moody tinkering [that] is for close friends and relatives only".